stnderror/robotron/README.md

 # Robotron

-A personal robot assistant for Telegram buitl with OpenAI.
+A personal robot assistant for Telegram built with OpenAI.

 ## Dependencies